Rockhounding Idaho

 Boise, Idaho

-The museum exhibits rocks, minerals, gemstones, fossils, and artifacts.
+The museum exhibits rocks, minerals, gemstones,

 Wallace District Mining Museum